NOAA-GFDL/MDTF-diagnostics/README.md

 - To determine if Conda is installed, run `% conda --version` as the user who will be using the framework.
 The framework has been tested against versions of Conda >= 4.7.5.

-- If the command doesn't return anything, or the return points to a path under `/usr/`, i.e., you do not have a pre-existing personal Conda on your system, we recommend using the Miniconda installer available [here](https://docs.conda.io/en/latest/miniconda.html).
+- If the command doesn't return anything, i.e., you do not have a pre-existing Conda on your system, we recommend using the Miniconda installer available [here](https://docs.conda.io/en/latest/miniconda.html).
 Any version of Miniconda/Anaconda (2 or 3) released after June 2019 will work.
 Installation instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 - Toward the end of the installation process, enter “yes” at “Do you wish the installer to initialize Miniconda2 by running conda init?” (or similar) prompt.
 This will allow the installer to add the Conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).